InseeFrLab/docs.onyxia.sh/admin-doc/readme/gitops.md

 To clarify, using ArgoCD is merely an approach that we recommend, but it is by no means a requirement.
 Feel free to manually helm install the different services using the `values.yaml` from [InseeFrLab/onyxia-ops](https://github.com/InseeFrLab/onyxia-ops)!

-Let's install ArgoCD on the our cluster.
+Let's install ArgoCD on the cluster.

 ```bash
 DOMAIN=my-domain.net